-Each year, the AC reviews the independence of the company's external auditors and makes recommendations to the board on the re-appointment of the company's external auditors.
-During the year, the AC has reviewed the performance of the external auditors using audit quality indicators recommended by the Accounting and Corporate Regulatory Authority as reference.
+Each year, the AC reviews the independence of the company's external auditors and makes recommendations to the board on their re-appointment.
+During the year, the AC reviewed the performance of the external auditors using audit quality indicators recommended by ACRA as reference.

 The AC reviews and approves the external audit plan to ensure the adequacy of the audit scope.
 It also reviews the external auditors' management letter and monitors the timely implementation of required corrective or improvement measures.
 The AC meets external and internal auditors at least once a year without the presence of management.
 It has reviewed the nature and extent of non-audit services provided by the external auditors to the Group for the year, excluding services provided to Sembcorp Marine, a listed subsidiary that has its own audit committee.
 The AC is satisfied that the independence of the external auditors has not been impaired by their provision of non-audit services.
 Accordingly, the AC has recommended the re-appointment of the external auditors at the forthcoming AGM.

-Details of non-audit fees payable to the external auditors are found in Note 28(a) in the Notes to the Financial Statements in this annual report.
+Details of non-audit fees payable to the external auditors are found in Note 31(a) in the Notes to the Financial Statements in this annual report.